frankvegadelgado/finlay/README.md

 ```
 usage: triangle [-h] -i INPUTFILE [-a] [-b] [-c] [-v] [-l] [--version]

-Solve the Triangle-Free Problem for an undirected graph represented by a Boolean Adjacency Matrix given in a File.
+Solve the Triangle-Free Problem for an undirected graph encoded in DIMACS format.

 options:
   -h, --help            show this help message and exit